Iraq says has U.S. support in Kurdish oil deals row

 The statement contained details of a meeting between the prime minister and Elizabeth Jones, U.S. Assistant Secretary of State for Near Eastern Affairs, on Sunday.

-A U.S. State Department spokesperson told Reuters that Washington recognised that U.S. firms working in other countries made their own business decisions but that it had given advice on Iraq.
+A U.S. State Department spokesperson told Reuters that Washington recognized that U.S. firms working in other countries made their own business decisions but that it had given advice on Iraq.

 "The USG (U.S. government) has informed and will continue to inform U.S. companies that signing contracts for oil exploration or production with any region of Iraq, without approval from federal Iraqi authorities, exposes these companies to potential legal risks," the spokesperson said.